Coventry University Students' Union

-Coventry University Students' Union, also known as CUSU, is the students' union for Coventry University, in Coventry, England.
+Coventry University Students' Union, also known as CUSU and Your Students' Union, is the students' union for Coventry University, in Coventry, England.

 The Students’ Union is situated in The Hub with other facilities for sports and societies and media in another building in Priory Street, both buildings are on the main university campus; the Hub is used for students to socialise or study and is located in the heart of the city centre.
 The Students’ Union was opened in the early 1960s and became a students' union that innovated in music performance, representation, campaigns and offering accredited academic programmes as part of its own services.

 History

 The Students’ Union was founded in 1960 as part of the Lanchester College of Technology.
 There was a separate students union for the Coventry Art School which was probably active at the same time.
 The Lanchester College, Art School and Rugby College of Higher Education students unions were amalgamated on 1 January 1971 with the formation of the Lanchester Polytechnic.
 There were separate students union offices in the Art School, the Lanchester and Rugby sites but were part of a single governance.
 The Rugby site for the students union closed along with the closure of the Rugby site for the Polytechnic in 1980.
 The students union changed its name several times in line with the change of name of the parent institution (Lanchester Polytechnic, Coventry (Lanchester) Polytechnic, Coventry Lanchester Polytechnic and eventually Coventry Polytechnic).
 The Education Reform Act of 1989 changed the status of polytechnics to universities and by 1992 the students union was named Coventry University Students' Union (CUSU).
 The students Union obtained independent legal status as a registered charity and a limited company by guarantee in 2009.
 A trading company was also established at the same time for its commercial operations, CUSU Services Ltd.